Temitopejegede/Android-HelloWorldApp/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
 * Currently working on toggling a dark mode when the "Say Hello!" button is clicked

 ## Video Walkthrough